civican/legisinfo/44-1/bills/C-49/bill_text.md

 to which the interest owner or holder of the interest or share is a party,

-that provides for the operator appointed **under the contract** to carry out any work or activity, in the portions of the offshore area to which the interest or share applies, related to the exploration for or the development or production of petroleum **or to offshore renewable energy projects**, and
+that provides for the operator appointed under the contract to carry out any work or activity, in the portions of the offshore area to which the interest or share applies, related to the exploration for or the development or production of petroleum or to offshore renewable energy projects, and

 that requires the interest owner or holder to make payments to the operator to cover all or part of the advances made by the operator in respect of the costs and expenses of such work or activity, and

 that secures the payments referred to in subparagraph (a)(iii); (**privilège de l'exploitant**)

-> **Explanatory Note**:
-> Existing text of the definition:
-> *Existing Text*:
-> > **operator's lien** means any charge on or right in relation to an interest or a share in an interest
-> > that arises under a contract
-> > to which the interest owner or holder of the interest or share is a party,
-> > that provides for the operator appointed thereunder to carry out any work or activity related to the exploration for or the development or production of petroleum in the portions of the offshore area to which the interest or share applies, and
-> > that requires the interest owner or holder to make payments to the operator to cover all or part of the advances made by the operator in respect of the costs and expenses of such work or activity, and
-> > that secures the payments referred to in subparagraph (a)(iii); (**privilège de l'exploitant**)

 ### Section 155